 - Binance Spot BTC Price – $32,944

 Once you have installed Exodus Wallet on your Apple Pay-enabled iPhone, you are ready to buy BTC and swap it for over a hundred other cryptocurrencies.
 Exodus Wallet is non-custodial, which makes it more secure as you hold your private keys.
 This involves noting down your 12-word seed phrase and keeping it safe.
-Should you ever lose your phone or delete the app, you enter the seed phrase to recover your wallet and assets.
+Should you ever lose your phone or delete the app, you enter the seed phrase to recover your cryptocurrency wallet and assets.

 Exodus is a broker so they keep a stock of actual bitcoin to sell.
 They charge a reasonable markup of around 3% on BTC, but it will arrive in your wallet almost instantaneously.
 Click the Buy Bitcoin with Apple Pay and select how much you want.
 The slider ranges from $50 to a disappointing $500 maximum, so it’s designed for people buying little and often.